 There are several factors that affect the perceived job security of the employee and the following are the most important of them:

+The amount of trust the employees have on the organization and their manager affect the amount of perceived Job security because trust is defined as the expectancy of banking upon something.
 This trust can either be relational - based on the personal connection the manager and the subordinate has - or it can be calculated - based on the abilities of the manager or the subordinate.

 Almost $7 trillion are lost in the name of unproductive employees - Gallup